sush99/zac-o-group-a/README.md

 Technologies: Java, Spring Boot, MySQL, Hibernate, Thymeleaf templates, Google API

-What we'll have to learn:
+What we'll have to learn: We will need to develop a rating system and learn how to make API calls for the google maps location data.

 Project tracker: https://trello.com/b/tUy1OLVB/zac-o-group-a